qiskit-community/qiskit-machine-learning/docs/migration/02_migration_guide_0.8.rst

 - 🔪 Passing gradients without a pass manager:

-Some gradient algorithms migth requirethe creation of new circuits, and primitives from
+Some gradient algorithms may require creation of new circuits, and primitives from
-`qiskit-ibm-runtime` equire transpilation.
+`qiskit-ibm-runtime` require transpilation.
 Please ensure a pass manager is also provided to gradients.

 .. code:: ipython3